staabm/phpstan-todo-by/README.md

 #### Jira Credentials

 This extension uses Jira's REST API to fetch ticket's status.
-In order for it to work, you need to configure valid credentials.
+If your board is not public, you need to configure valid credentials.
 These authentication methods are supported:
 - [OAuth 2.0 Access Tokens](https://confluence.atlassian.com/adminjiraserver/jira-oauth-2-0-provider-api-1115659070.html)
 - [Personal Access Tokens](https://confluence.atlassian.com/enterprise/using-personal-access-tokens-1026032365.html)